The Manifold Wisdom Of God

 (For more see Kingdom Godliness on the Menu.)

-Being forgiving is a disposition that brings benefits to Believers in spirit, soul and body.
-They know that their Father's forgiveness is absolute.
+The state of being forgiving brings benefits for Believers in spirit, soul and body through knowing that God's forgiveness is absolute.

-However, as Jesus emphatically there's the condition that if a Believer witholds forgiveness from others our heavenly Father witholds forgiveness from us.
+However, as Jesus says there's is an impasse, because if Believers withhold forgiveness from others our heavenly Father withold forgiveness from them.

 Going to God for forgiveness is not an uncommon thing.
 But do Believers examine themselves before asking?